CanOfSocks/livestream_dl/README.md

                         Writes FFmpeg command to a txt file --stats-as-json       Prints stats as a JSON formatted string.
 Bypasses logging and prints regardless of log level --ytdlp-options YTDLP_OPTIONS
                         Additional yt-dlp options as a JSON string.
 Overwrites any options that are already defined by other options.
-Available options: https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/YoutubeDL.py#L183
+Available options: https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/YoutubeDL.py#L183.
+E.g. '{"extractor_args": {"youtube": {"getpot_bgutil_baseurl":
-  --proxy [PROXY]       (Requires testing) Specify proxy to use for web requests.
+                        ["http://10.0.67.10:4416"]}}}' if you have installed the potoken plugin --proxy [PROXY]       (Requires testing) Specify proxy to use for web requests.
 Can be a string for a single proxy or a JSON formatted string to specify multiple methods.
 For multiple, refer to format https://requests.readthedocs.io/en/latest/user/advanced/#proxies.
-The first proxy
+The first proxy specified will be used for
-                        specified will be used for yt-dlp and live chat functions.
+                        yt-dlp and live chat functions.
   --ipv4                Force IPv4 only
   --ipv6                Force IPv6 only
   --stop-chat-when-done STOP_CHAT_WHEN_DONE